FreeCAD/FreeCAD-documentation/wiki/Macro_ExpandTreeItem.md

 Expands selected tree and all sub trees in the tree view.

-if selected tree is already expanded this tree and all sub trees are collapsed
+if selected tree is already expanded, this tree and all sub trees are collapsed.

-if there is no selection all trees are collapse False
+if there is no selection, all trees are expanded.

 ![](images/Collapsed00.gif )